vectara/py-vectara-agentic/docs/usage.md

 # define the arguments schema for the tool
 class QueryTranscriptsArgs(BaseModel):
-    query: str = Field(..., description="The user query.")
     year: int = Field(..., description=f"The year.
 An integer between {min(years)} and {max(years)}.")
     ticker: str = Field(..., description=f"The company ticker.
 Must be a valid ticket symbol from the list {tickers.keys()}.")
 ```

+Note that:

-Note that the arguments for this tool are defined using Python's
-`pydantic` package with the `Field` class.
+- The arguments for this tool are defined using Python's `pydantic` package with the `Field` class.
 By defining the tool in this
-way, we provide a good description for each argument so that the agent
+  way, we provide a good description for each argument so that the agent LLM can easily understand the tool's functionality
-LLM can easily understand the tool's functionality and how to use it
+  and how to use it properly.
-properly.
+- The `query` argument is added automatically to the RAG tool, and you don't need to specify it here

 You can also define an argument to support optional conditional
 arguments, for example: